-Cenosillicaphobia is the fear of an empty beer glass.
-Many Americans suffer from this particularly cruel fear.
+Cenosillicaphobia (pronounced sen-no-sill-ick-uh-fobia) is the fear of an empty glass.
+This phobia can pertain to glasses lacking in beer, wine, or a cocktail.
+Many avid American drinkers suffer from this particularly cruel fear.

 Let's break it down.
 Ceno comes from the Greek word kenos, which means empty.
 Sillica, which we can also assume was meant to be spelled silica refers to quartz, or in this case is intended to mean glass.
 Lastly, is phobia, which simply means the fear of.
 Put it all together and would you look at what we get, Cenosillicaphobia, the fear of an empty glass.
 By adding the Latin word for beer, cervisia, you get Cenocervasiasillicaphobia, the fear of an empty beer glass.

 Though the term may not be listed in your traditional Webster's dictionary, has a somewhat questionable origin, and is not deemed a legitimate health condition by Google, it has certainly taken off on the Internet thanks to Urban Dictionary, and a countless number of online forums.
 Some mentions of Cenosillicaphobia date back over a decade to 2008.